Who deleted the Collection? Who Modified the Collection? Who Deployed the application? SCCM Audit Reports?

 Report name Description ( SCCM audit ) Administration activity log – Displays a record of administrative changes made for administrative users, security roles, security scopes, and collections.

-Administrative users security assignments Displays administrative users, their associated security roles, and the security scopes associated with each security role for each user.
+Administrative user’s security assignments Display administrative users, their associated security roles, and the security scopes associated with each security role for each user.

 Objects secured by a single security scope Displays objects that an administrator assigned to only the specified security scope.
 This report does not display objects that an administrator associates with more than one security scope.